 Chandler Public Library strives to assist all citizens in obtaining information to meet their diverse personal, educational and professional needs.

-With four locations in all geographic areas of the community, library users have the opportunity to meet and interact with others, sit quietly and read in an approachable and inviting environment, with high-speed access to the digital world.
-As the information leader, we provide a variety of resources, in a variety of formats, so library users of all ages can explore topics of personal interest and continue to learn throughout their lives.
+With four locations in all geographic areas of the community, library users have the opportunity to meet and interact with others, attend programming, sit quietly and read in an approachable inviting environment - all with high-speed access to the digital world.
+We provide access to a variety of resources - books, magazines, ebooks, Lynda.com, ancestry.com, job center - so library users of all ages can explore topics of personal interest and continue to learn throughout their lives.
 The libraries serve as learning, educational and cultural centers for the community and promote the development of appreciation for reading and learning.

 The Museum is an innovative learning environment where the community comes together to share our stories, store our cultural heritage and experience Chandler as a people and place.
 The vision of the Museum is to be the community’s principle resource to explore its people’s history, culture, and their place in the rapidly changing world of today.

 The Museum has a Museums Advisory Board, and partners with three supporting nonprofit organizations - Pardners of Tumbleweed Ranch, Chandler Sports Hall of Fame and Chandler Historical Society.
 Chandler Museum also offers opportunities for volunteers or interns, as well as resources for teachers.

 Chandler Center for the Arts presents a variety of performing arts events, including traveling productions, local arts organizations and Chandler Unified School District events.
 A product of community leadership, clear vision and unwavering determination, the Center for the Arts is a testament to Chandler’s passionate commitment to the arts.

 The Center for the Arts opened in 1989 as a shared facility between the City and the Chandler Unified School District.
 Built with the generous support of the community, the Center marks the collaboration of a world-class team of architects, designers, and acousticians.